AlexSeferidis/AlexSeferidis.github.io/Projects/Compiler.md

 ## Synopsis

 A C90 to RISC-V compiler, written in C++.
-This was a spring term coursework assignment for Imperial module, Instruction Set Architecture & Compilers (IAC).
+This was a spring term coursework assignment for Imperial module, `Instruction Set Architecture & Compilers' (IAC).

-Below is an enumerative list of all the C90 features the compiler is capable of compiling into RISV assembly:
+Below is an enumerative list of all the C90 features the compiler is capable of compiling into RISCV assembly:

 * Function definition
 * Parameter allocation